Credit Reporting Policy (Australia)

 NORTH SYDNEY NSW 2059

 When you make a request for access to your credit reporting information, we are legally obliged to first collect sufficient personal information as evidence to satisfy ourselves that we are disclosing the information to the right individual (you).
 Therefore, you will need to provide us with sufficient identity information to obtain access.

 We will respond by post or email within a reasonable period, not longer than 10 days of receipt of your request, unless we specify otherwise.

-EAISS’ CRB does not hold personal information derived from credit information (such as bureau scores) as this information is dynamically generated at the time it receives a request for this information.
-If you wish to obtain a bureau score, or a copy of your credit information more frequently than once a year, you may if you wish pay an annual fee and sign up to an Equifax personal credit and identity monitoring plan.
-Further details available at: https://www.equifax.com.au/personal/products/credit-reports-scores-alerts/plan_pricing#content.
+EAISS' CRB does not hold personal information derived from credit information (such as bureau credit ratings or scores) as this information is dynamically generated at the time it receives a request for this information.
+If you wish to obtain a bureau score, or a copy of your credit information and credit rating more frequently than once every 3 months, you can subscribe to an Equifax personal credit and identity monitoring plan.
+Further details available at: https://www.equifax.com.au/personal/products/credit-and-identity-products.